pixelastic/pokemonorbigdata/README.md

-# Pokemon or Big Data
+# Pokémon or Big Data

-Is this a Pokemon or some kind of Big Data technology ?
+Is this a Pokémon or some kind of Big Data technology ?

-## Why ?
+## Why?

 Because it is fun.
 Inspired by this [Google Doc form][1].

-## How ?
+## How?

 This also was a sandbox to try [React][2] and [npm as a build tool][3].